aaronbloomfield/ics/hws/hw-ethics.md

    your actual word count).
 3. Is your essay it 500 words or less?
 If not, you are going to get a zero!
-4. You ***MUST*** name your files userid.pdf and userid.docx where 'userid' is your UVa userid.
+4. Please copy and paste the challenge scenario, as listed in the PDF, into your answer (this does not count against your 500 word limit).
-5. Please copy and paste the challenge scenario, as listed in the PDF, into your answer (this does not count against your 500 word limit).
+4. You ***MUST*** name your files `userid.pdf` and `userid.docx` where 'userid' is your UVa userid.

 [1]: https://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf